Outlets and Downpipes

 Downpipe retaining brackets, otherwise known as stand-off clips as astragals, are used to align the downpipe between the dropper and and discharge sump.
 Normally they are situated near both ends of the downpipe, with intermediate brackets placed in high traffic areas or where span is greater than 3 m.

 Horizontally run PVC downpipes and gutters require a greater provision for expansion than metal, particularly if they are painted a dark colour.
-Horizontally run PVC downpipes and gutters should have a maximum length of 9 m.
+Provision for expansion with PVC gutters and downpipes should be made according to the manufacturer's recommendations.

 When rainwater is collected into a water tank, there is often not enough distance to obtain adequate fall for one downpipe outlet.
 In such cases, or whenever the roof design pre-empts a continuous spouting to the tank, it is possible to have several sealed downpipes (some of which can run underground) to discharge into the tank.
 The outlet discharging into such pipes should be a rainwater head to avoid flooding.